eCook

 1. FRUITY CARAMELISED ONIONS

 Place a pan over a medium heat with a drizzle of oil and a knob of butter (optional).
-When hot, fry the sliced onion for 12-15 minutes until soft and caramelised, shifting occasionally.
+When hot, fry the sliced Onion for 12-15 minutes until soft and caramelised, shifting occasionally.
 At the halfway mark, add in ½ of the chopped apricots and a sweetener of choice and lower the heat.
 Remove from the pan on completion and cover to keep warm.

 2. IN THE MEANTIME...

 Boil the kettle.
 Submerge the peas in boiling water for 2-3 minutes and drain on completion.
 Place the vinegar in a salad bowl with 5 tbsps of boiling water.
-Toss through the cabbage and carrot, season, and set aside to pickle.
+Toss through the cabbage and Carrot, season, and set aside to pickle.
 Loosen the coleslaw sauce with water in 5ml increments until drizzling consistency.
 Mix in ¼ of the Indian rub (to taste) until well combined.
 Season and set aside.

 3. SOFT, FLAKY ROTIS